 THC Side Effects and Addiction

 Long-term use of THC has been associated with a range of potential side effects.
 These include cognitive impairments, such as difficulties with attention, learning, and memory.
 Chronic use of THC may also lead to respiratory issues, such as bronchitis, and an increased risk of mental health disorders, particularly in individuals predisposed to these conditions.
-Additionally, heavy and prolonged use of THC has been linked to the development of cannabis use disorder, characterized by a loss of control over cannabis consumption and negative impacts on various areas of life.
+Additionally, heavy and prolonged use of THC has been linked to the development of cannabis use disorder, characterized by a loss of control over cannabis use and negative impacts on various areas of life.

-It is crucial for individuals using THC to be mindful of their consumption habits and to monitor any potential side effects or signs of addiction.
+It is crucial for individuals using THC to be mindful of their use habits and to monitor any potential side effects or signs of addiction.
 Seeking professional advice and support can be beneficial for those who want to better understand and manage the potential risks associated with THC use.

 Table: Common Side Effects of THC